jherberg462/CitiBike-analysis-tableau/README.md

 # Analysis of CitiBike program, NYC, July - December 2019

 The purpose of this project was to analyze Data from the CitiBike using tableau.
-The data was extracted from the CitiBike data website, combined and saved as a single CSV file using Python libraries pandas, NumPy, requests, zipfile, io, and glob.
+The data was extracted from CitiBike data website, combined, and saved as a single CSV file using Python libraries pandas, NumPy, requests, zipfile, io, and glob.
 Analysis of the data was completed in tableau.

 ## Analysis